 Pricing: $28 for one class, $225 for 10-class pack; $250/month for unlimited classes.
 New clients can get one month of unlimited classes for $99.

-Pop Physique is housed in a loft-like space, with some of the prettiest light fixtures we've seen—good thing too, because you spend a lot of time on your back, cursing your glutes as you suffer through yet another round of hip bridges.
+Pop Physique is housed in a small warehouse-like space, with the prettiest wooden ceiling—good thing too, because you spend a lot of time on your back, cursing your glutes as you suffer through yet another round of hip bridges.
 But you’re in good company at these packed classes filled with women working hard to get that perfect balance of sleek and strong.
 Instructors makes sure the energy level stays high, even as your body is screaming "What the tuck?".

 Pricing: $25 for one class, $240 for 10-class pack; $150/month for unlimited classes with auto pay.